 ‘It was a joke.
 Look, let me take the carrots and—‘ He turned away from me.
 ‘I don’t want anything else.
 Just do me a cup of tea.’
 He called after me as I left the room, ‘And don’t try and sneak a bloody zucchini into it.”

-Despite Will’s efforts to run Lou off, they form an unlikely friendship that begins to mend wounds, not only for Will but for Lou as well.
+Despite Will’s efforts to run Lou off, they form an unlikely friendship that begins to mend wounds, not only for Will but Lou as well.
 Lou’s less than extraordinary life soon begins to take a turn.
-No longer is she content to be with a boyfriend that cares little for her or to put her dreams away to please her family (you go, girl woo!).
 Will opens her eyes to the world and makes her see that while his life is ruled by his physical disability, Lou’s has been defined by her emotional disability.

-Just as Lou is beginning to attain the courage she needs to live, she learns that Will has plans for himself, plans that not only would destroy her but would defy everything he has taught her.
-Will plans to kill himself in six months, and Lou is determined to make him see that life is still worth living.
+Just as Lou is beginning to attain the courage she needs to live, she learns a terrible secret.
+Will plans to kill himself in six months and Lou is determined to make him see that life is still worth living.

 What Do I Think?

-Despite my love for Will Traynor, and although this novel is generally categorized as a romance, it really isn’t.
-While there are parts that are swoon-worthy and romantic, romance is only a small part of the novel.
-This novel is about friendship and acceptance, it is about learning to deal with the harsh realities of life and loving a person enough to let them go.
-Most of all, this is a story of healing and finding the courage to live your life the way you want it.
-Really, it just made be a blubbering mess, and if you’re anything like me, it will have you constantly reaching for a new kleenex. *sniff*
+This novel is about friendship and acceptance.
+It is about learning to deal with the harsh realities of life and loving a person enough to let them go.
+Most of all, this is a story of healing and finding the courage to live life to the fullest extent.

-Jojo Moyes has managed to enthrall her readers into genuinely caring for the main characters and deals with a controversial subject (euthanasia) with enough respect and thoughtfulness that makes you question your own take on the issue.
-Not only did I find myself resonating with Lou, but this novel had me thinking about the characters long after I reached the last page.
+Not only did I find myself resonating with Lou but the novel had me thinking about the characters long after I reached the last page.